degr8sid-code/degr8sid-code.github.io/aboutme.md

 My name is Sidrah, and I've explored a lot of possibilities:

-- instructor
+- being a tech instructor
-- data scientist
+- getting a data scientist certification
-- product manager
+- volunteering as a product manager
-- designer
+- playing around with designing

 You will find most of my resources here.